The security threat that we can’t protect you from

 For too many unlucky folks, this became a reality last month when cybercriminals dumped billions of credentials onto Telegram (a messaging app).
 Soon after it occurred, it was brought to our attention that this chaotic mess of data even included user access information for several Cliniko accounts.

-These credentials weren’t stolen due Cliniko being breached—be assured that our systems remain as secure as ever.
+These credentials weren’t stolen due to Cliniko being breached—be assured that our systems remain as secure as ever.
 These data leaks occurred due to “infostealers”, a kind of malware that’s currently on the rise.
 As soon as we learned about this incident, we immediately checked the affected accounts to ensure that no unauthorised access had occurred and notified the account owners, so no harm was done—this time.
 But the threat remains very real and with infostealers becoming more common, this kind of data theft is going to keep happening.

 So here’s everything you need to know about infostealers and how to avoid falling victim to them.